-This Acceptable Use Policy (“AUP”) describes activities that are not allowed on the Eton Solutions Family Office Software network.
+This Acceptable Use Policy (“AUP”) describes activities that are not allowed on the Eton Solutions Family Office Software Network.
 The AUP is incorporated by reference in your agreement (“Agreement”) with Eton Solutions, L.P. (“Eton”).
 Capitalized terms used in this AUP and not otherwise defined herein shall have the meaning given in the Agreement.
-Inquiries regarding this policy should be directed to email@example.com.
+Inquiries regarding this policy should be directed to firstname.lastname@example.org.

-You may not use Eton’s network or services (collectively, the “Services”) to engage in, foster, or promote illegal, abusive, or irresponsible behavior, including:
+You may not use Eton’s Network or Services (collectively, the “Services”) to engage in, foster, or promote illegal, abusive, or irresponsible behavior, including: